videlais/Unofficial-Ink-Cookbook/Chapter11/index.md

 ## Multi-listed Lists

-Once a `LIST` value exists, it can be used by any `LIST` or by a `VAR`, or temp variable.
+Once a `LIST` value exists, it can be used by any `LIST`, `VAR`, or temp variable.
 Beyond moving values between `LIST`s, it is also possible to intermix values from `LIST`s once they are created.

-In more complex projects, this can be a way to define all possible value in a `LIST` and then use them to define different states or descriptions during the running of a project.
+In more complex projects, this can be a way to define all possible values in a `LIST` and then use them to define different states or descriptions during the running of a project.

 ```ink
 LIST Items = (Dagger), (Lead_Pipe), (Spanner), (Candlestick), (Revolver), (Rope)